Learn to Hunt

 Iowa is unique versus other premier deer hunting states because there is a restriction on the use of firearms during the rut that reduces pressure on the bucks, allows bucks to grow older, which is an important factor for antler growth.
 Iowa also has mild winters compared to northern states, and excellent soil quality that provides natural vegetation which also allows deer to grow quickly.

-Early in the season, deer will likely be in their summer pattern, moving from their bedding areas to food sources, like acorn producing trees.
+Early in the season, deer will likely be in their summer pattern.
 Hunters putting in the work studying the changing patterns should improve their odds for success.

-Deer population varies across the state with lower numbers in northwest Iowa and increasing numbers along the Mississippi River and across southern Iowa, but high quality animals are available in every county.
+Deer population varies across the state but high quality animals are available in every county.
+Population is lower in northwest Iowa and increases along the Mississippi River and across southern Iowa.
 The highest antlered deer harvest comes from Clayton, Allamakee, Van Buren and Warren counties.

 Hunters must report their harvest